unforswearing/gas-send-email/README.md

       "marketing@example.com",
       "ceo@example.com
     ]
-  emailFooter: "<br />Sent via Google Sheet, do not reply",
+  emailFooter: "<br />This is an automated message, do not reply",
   sheetId: "1234567890abcdef,
   sheetNameFilter: " Responses",
   subjectFilter: "New Submission: ",